MetaplasiaTeam/storagescan/README.md

 Through the getStorageAt() function, it allows us to get the value of the variable according to the slot address, including the private variable, enjoy it!

-Generate variable objects from the Solidity code of the contract, under development...

 ## Quick Start

 examples